comp1100/comp1100.github.io/_sources/innovation/2_business_model_canvas.md

 2. **Value propositions** are statements (either guesses or verified facts) that describe how to solve customer problems.
 For this, we need to answer the question: "What are the solutions that we canmaek to solve our customers' problems in each segment?"

-3. **Channels** are the mechanisms by which solutions are delivered to customers; e.g. a web application, via distribution to small businesses, via Youtube!
+3. **Channels** are the mechanisms by which solutions are delivered to customers; e.g. a web application, via distribution to small businesses, via Youtube.
 For this, we need to answer the question: "How do our customers in each segment want to be reached to learn about this and use it?"

 4. **Customer relationships** are the mechanisms that are used to engage and build trust between organisations and customer segments.
 These may be different for different customer segments.
 For this, we need to answer the question: "How do our customers want to interact with us and how do we want them to 'see' us?"